 To produce the desired input, we project the ground truth $\mathbf{Q}$ using a virtual camera, similar to what has been done in~\cite{concensus2016,GotardoPAMI2011,DaiIJCV2014,del2005non}.
-This step has two factors related to the camera that we wish to control for: path and camera model.
+This step has two factors related to the camera that we wish to control for: Path and camera model.
 To keep our design factorial, we define six different camera paths, which will all be used to create the 2D input.
 They are illustrated in Fig.~\ref{fig:camera_path}.
 We believe these are a good representation of possible camera motion with both linear motion and panoramic panning.
-The camera model can be either orthographic or perspective.
+The Circle and Half Circle paths correspond well to the way scans are performed in SfM and structured light methods: By moving around the target object we try to cover most of its shape.
+Line and Flyby are to simulate a scenario where instead the camera move linearly as in the automotive and drone-alike movements respectively.
+Zigzag and Tricky motions are about having depth variations in the camera movement, which is important for perspective camera, where each frame will have different projective distortions.
+Tricky camera path resembles more a critical motion in the direction of the optical ray of the camera as expected, for instance, in medical imaging.
+To conclude, as mentioned earlier, the camera model can be either orthographic or perspective.

 The factorial combination of these elements yields to 12 input sequences for each ground truth.
 Additionally, as we have previously recorded the dense surface for each frame (see Sec.~\ref{sec:recording}), we estimate missing data via self-occlusion.
 Specifically, we create a triangular mesh for each $S_f$ and estimate occlusion via raycasting into the camera along the projection lines.
+Vertices whose ray intersects a triangle on the way to the camera are removed, from the input for the given frame, as those vertices would naturally be occluded.
+In this way, we ensure as realistic as possible structured missing data by modelling self-occlusion given the different camera paths.
 This process is summarized in pseudo code in Algorithm~\ref{algo:proj}.